happypeter/happypeter.github.com/resume.md

 __2008.8~2008.9:__ [Hen][hen]

-My tiny projects of interest projects are safe here as "eggs" :-)
+My tiny projects of interest are safe here as "eggs" :-)

  - YUM plugin
  - Meego and Andriod